Welcome to Scarlett O'Hardy's

 Ona Munson, Mickey Kuhn, Thomas Mitchell, Barbara O'Neil, Victor Jory, and

-The museum is home to an excellent selection of foreign editions of the novel.
-On view are copies from Bulgaria, Chile, Czechoslovakia, Finland, France, Germany, Italy, Japan, Latvia, Lebanon, Poland, Romania, Russia, Spain, Turkey, Vietnam, and Yugoslavia, as well as more than a dozen editions from Great Britain.
+The museum is home to more than 100 foreign editions of the novel including copies from Bulgaria, Chile, Czechoslovakia, Finland, France, Germany, Great Britain, Italy, Japan, Latvia, Lebanon, Poland, Romania, Russia, Spain, Turkey, Vietnam, and Yugoslavia.

 Mammy, one of 10 character dolls displayed in the mansion, stands in Scarlett's bedroom at Tara, and Bonnie is playing in her elaborately decorated bedroom in the